noopkat/avrgirl-chips-json/README.md

 # avrgirl-chips-json

-AVR microchip properties in friendly json-ish format (hex bytes are not json compliant), for use with avrgirl or whatever you fancy.
+AVR microchip properties in friendly json, for use with avrgirl or whatever you fancy.

 ![avrgirl logo](http://i.imgur.com/hFXbPIe.png)